snur206/reading-notes/401/class37notes.md

 Which dependencies are needed to install Amplify AWS S3 to your ndroid application?

+`implementation 'com.amplifyframework:aws-storage-s3:2.2.2'`

+`implementation 'com.amplifyframework:aws-auth-cognito:2.2.2'`

 What is needed in order to upload data to your bucket?

+You specify the key and the data object.

 what method(s) initialize(s) the Amplify Auth and Storage categories?

+Call `Amplify.addPlugin()` for each category, then `Amplify.configure()` to complete the initialization call.

 ## Things I want to know more about